scikit-hep/boost-histogram/.github/CONTRIBUTING.md

 - Finish merging open PRs that you want in the new version
 - Add most recent changes to the `docs/CHANGELOG.md`
 - Sync master with develop using `git checkout master; git merge develop --ff-only` and push
-- Make sure the full wheel build runs on master without issues (will happen automatically on push to master)
+- Make sure the full wheel build runs on master without issues (manually trigger if needed)
 - Make the GitHub release in the GitHub UI.
 Copy the changelog entries and links for that version; this has to be done as part of the release and tag procedure for archival tools (Zenodo) to pick them up correctly.